Protecting your child’s vision

 Personalised advice

-to talk about slowing the progression of your child’s existing short-sightedness.
+Get in touch to talk about slowing the progression of your child’s existing short-sightedness.
 This might include multifocal or bifocal glasses, multifocal contact lenses, orthokeratology rigid lenses or pharmaceutical eye drops.